Helen Grace McClelland: Early life and education

 Helen Grace McClelland was born on July 25, 1887, in Austinburg, Ohio.
 McClelland was the middle child in the family with two older sisters, Mary and Florence, and two younger brothers, Raymond and Stewart.
-She moved with her father, Raymond McClelland, a pastor, and her mother Harriett (Cooper) McClelland, and her four siblings to Fredericktown, Ohio in 1897.
+She moved with her father, Raymond McClelland, a pastor, and her mother, Harriett (Cooper) McClelland, and her four siblings to Fredericktown, Ohio, in 1897.

 McClelland enrolled in Pennsylvania Hospital's School of Nursing in 1908 and graduated in 1912.
 After graduation, she relocated to Weiser, Idaho to take a position as head nurse.
 In 1913, she moved to Norfolk, Virginia to take a job at Norfolk Protestant Hospital.

 World War I

 McClelland joined the American Ambulance Service in France in 1915.

 During World War I, McClelland joined the United States Army Nurse Corps and was assigned to British Casualty Clearing Station Number 61 near the border between Belgium and France as a surgical nurse.
+During an air raid bombing in August 1917, McClelland cared for injured nurse Beatrice Mary MacDonald, who lost the sight in her right eye.
 McClelland was awarded the Distinguished Service Cross, a citation from General Sir Douglas Haig, and the Royal Red Cross First Class from Britain for her heroic actions during World War One.
-During an air raid bombing in August 1917, McClelland cared for injured nurse Beatrice Mary MacDonald, who lost the sight in her right eye.
+She was also awarded the Distinguished Service Medal.

 McClelland left the Army Nurse Corps.
 May 25, 1919, as one of the most decorated women during World War I.

+Distinguished Service Cross

+The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Reserve Nurse Helen Grace McClelland, United States Army, for extraordinary heroism in action while serving with Nurse Corps, A.E.F.
+(Attached), while on duty with the surgical team at British Casualty Clearing Station No. 61, British area, France, 17 August 1917.
+Nurse McClelland occupied the same tent with Miss Beatrice MacDonald, another reserve nurse, cared for her when wounded, stopped the hemorrhage from her wounds under fire caused by bombs from German aeroplanes.